 Capability to Produce Good Code

-As with all programmers, a Ruby on Rails developer must be able to be create code that is of high-quality and free of bugs.
-A good way to determine a candidate’s skills is by designing a test in that covers important things throughout the development process.
+As with all programmers, a Ruby on Rails developer must be able to create code that is of high-quality and free of bugs.
+A good way to determine a candidate’s skills is by designing a test that covers important things throughout the development process.
 The ability to do this in an effective matter speaks volumes about the kind of work the candidate will provide if brought onto the team.

 Although this is a no-brainer and very obvious quality, passionate Ruby on Rails developers are the ones who will give it their all when it comes to their work.
 These are the people who go the extra mile to learn everything that they can and share their knowledge with others to enlighten them.

 This skill goes more along with the candidate fitting within your company culture – not a “perfect mold.”
 If someone does not fit in well with how things are run or get along with other people on the team, the chances of them staying are very slim.
-By losing this person, it ultimately results a loss of efforts and time.
+By losing this person, it ultimately results in a loss of efforts and time.
 It is much better to hire someone who has less experience but embraces the culture than the opposite.

 With all things in life, including work relationships, communication (verbal and written) plays a very important role for Ruby on Rails developers.
 By having poor communication skills, it will take a toll on productivity and possibly stall projects.